Supplementary Protection Certificates for Medicinal Products

 Additional considerations for the UK post-Brexit

-Examination of SPC applications and grant in the UK will be based on the first authorisation in the UK, but the term of the granted SPC will be calculated based on the first authorisation in EU/EEA or UK.
-The manufacturing waiver will apply for export outside of the UK and EU, with stockpiling for sale in UK or EU permitted within the final 6 months.
+Furthermore, although examination of SPC applications and grant in the UK will be based on the first authorisation in the UK, the term of the granted SPC will be calculated based on the first authorisation in EU/EEA or UK.
+In addition, the manufacturing waiver will apply for export outside of the UK and EU, with stockpiling for sale in UK or EU permitted within the final 6 months.

 Who should apply for the SPC?